AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-22-react-iframes-back-navigation-bug/index.md

 ```

 Notice that the iframe has a dynamic `src` attribute, meaning its content changes as you navigate to a different page in the app.
 You're always working with the same iframe, though; it's just re-rendering and pointing to a different URL.

-## Bug: Iframes Interrupt Back Navigation in the Browser

 The first page loads the right iframe: